ciarand/guzzle-docs/http-client/response.rst

 ``Guzzle\Stream\Stream`` objects so that you can send the initial headers of a request, read the response headers, and pull in the response body manually as needed.

-Here's an example using the Twitter Streaming API to track the keyword "beiber":
+Here's an example using the Twitter Streaming API to track the keyword "bieber":

 .. code-block:: php